Prenatal Genetic Screening Tests

 Second-trimester screening includes the following tests:

 - The “quad” or “quadruple” blood test measures the levels of four different substances in your blood.
-The quad test screens for Down syndrome, trisomy 18, and neural tube defects.
+The quad test screens for Down syndrome, Edwards syndrome (trisomy 18), and NTDs.
 It is done between 15 weeks and 22 weeks of pregnancy.

 Cell-free DNA is the small amount of DNA that is released from the placenta into a pregnant woman’s bloodstream.
-The cell-free DNA in a sample of a woman’s blood can be screened for Down syndrome, trisomy 13, trisomy 18, and problems with the number of sex chromosomes.
+The cell-free DNA in a sample of a woman’s blood can be screened for Down syndrome, Patau syndrome (trisomy 13), Edwards syndrome, and problems with the number of sex chromosomes.
 This test can be done starting at 10 weeks of pregnancy.
 It takes about 1 week to get the results.
 A positive cell-free DNA test result should be followed by a diagnostic test with amniocentesis or CVS.

 Results of blood screening tests for aneuploidy are reported as the level of risk that the disorder might be present: